 Minas Gerais is located in the center of the country, far from the beaches.
-Yet it is one of the top Brazilian destinations for tourists coming from around the world.
+Yet it is one of the top holiday destinations in Brazil enjoyed by tourists from all over the world.

 Situated inland, it is an excellent and popular destination for cultural and gastronomic tourism.

 Thanks to the prosperity of the time of the gold miners, some small mining towns have become real architectural treasures that have been preserved until today.
 It is these monuments that testify to the glory of the past that we encourage you to visit through a tour between the cities of Tiradentes, Marianna and Ouro Preto, three highlights of the Baroque Mineiro.
 Ouro Preto for example, is now classified by UNESCO as a World Heritage Site.

 As Stefan Zweig wrote so well, left fascinated by his visit to Minas Gerais ,

 ” we feel that a mystery is hidden under this earth, these stones, these streams” .

 The colonial towns of Ouro Preto and Mariana